google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 ## Enable module concatenation for ES modules (aka scope hoisting)

-Note: if you’re using [webpack 4 with the production mode](#enable-the-production-mode), the bundle-level minification is already enabled.
-You’ll only need to enable loader-specific options.
+Note: if you’re using [webpack 4 with the production mode](#enable-the-production-mode), module concatenation is already enabled.
+Feel free to skip this section.

 When you are building a bundle, webpack is wrapping each module into a function: